codacy/docs/docs/repositories/issues-view.md

 ## Ignoring files

 You can cherry-pick files that Codacy will ignore on later analysis.
-To ignore a file, expand the issue, click on the cog wheel, select **Ignore file** from the menu, and confirm.
+To ignore a file, expand the issue, click on the cogwheel, select **Ignore file** from the menu, and confirm.

 !!! important
     This operation ignores the file across the entire repository and for all patterns.